Fast relaxation of the random field Ising dynamics: Introduction

-In the presence of quenched disorder, as in the $\RFIM$, such implications going from exponential decay of correlations (now only in expectation) to fast relaxation to equilibrium may no longer hold.
+In the presence of quenched disorder, as in the $\RFIM$, such implications going from exponential decay of correlations (now only assumed to hold in expectation over the disorder $h$--see Definition~\ref{ass:general-WSM} for the formal definition) to fast relaxation to equilibrium may no longer hold.
 This is because of what is known as \emph{Griffiths singularities}~\cite{GriffithsSingularity}, whereby if $\beta>\beta_c(d)$, there are small but positive density regions in $\Lambda_n$ where the field is very close to zero, and low-temperature behavior is observed, even though in expectation over the field, correlations decay exponentially.
-In fact, it can be shown that the Griffiths phase can slow down the dynamics so that even at large field values, the spectral gap has to tend to zero at least super-logarithmically in $n$ if $\beta>\beta_c(d)$ (see e.g.,~\cite{CMM-Disordered-magnets} in the context of random interaction strengths rather than random fields, or our Section~\ref{sec:lower-bound}).
+In fact, it can be shown that in this \emph{Griffiths phase}, the dynamics can slow down so that even at large field values, the spectral gap has to tend to zero at least super-logarithmically in $n$ if $\beta>\beta_c(d)$ (see e.g.,~\cite{CMM-Disordered-magnets} in the context of random interaction strengths rather than random fields, or our Section~\ref{sec:lower-bound}).
 In particular, this precludes straightforward applicability of the recently developed general purpose tools, such as spectral independence, to deduce fast mixing under deterministic influence or covariance matrix bounds; e.g.,~\cite{ALO,EntropicIndependence1,BauerschmidtBodineau,EKZ,chen2022localization}.
 This begs the question, most pertinent in the regime where exponential decay of correlations holds for the $\RFIM$ in expectation, but not for the corresponding zero-field model---e.g., $\beta>\beta_c(d)$ and large variance field---of how fast the Glauber dynamics relaxes to equilibrium.